hpkumbhar/clipsync/README.md

 */1 *   *   *   *   python path/to/clipsync.py
 ```

+If you don't like the default pidfile location (`/tmp/clipsync.username.pid`)
+you can pass that in as the sole argument.

 ## Requirements

 This should work fine with Python 2 or Python 3.
 Note that it requires `xsel`
-(which is part of X11) and assumes it can read /proc/.
+(which is part of X11) and assumes it can read `/proc/`.

 ## License